farlee2121/DevEssentialsBlog/content/posts/2021-08-27-SWEBOK-Modified-topic-diagram.md

 - SWEBOK
 - Software Engineering Body of Knowledge
 - Visual
+title: "SWEBOK: Modified software Concept Map"
 ---

-# SWEBOK: Modified software Concept Map

 I've been wrestling with the Software Engineering Body of Knowledge (SWEBOK) to distill an intuitive mental image for software knowledge.
 Here is my latest attempt incorporating insights from previous visuals.